railwayapp/docs/src/docs/develop/services.md

 Anytime within a project, a new service can be created with the command palette.

+Service names have a max length of 32 characters.

 ## Application Services

 Application services have a GitHub repo as the source of deployment.
 Railway will clone the root directory of the provided repo and initiate a [deployment](/deploy/deployments).
 A Cloudnative buildpack is used to determine the application's runtime and begin hosting it.